LinkedIn Guide

 When I get one of those, I hesitate because I like to connect with people who share a common interest or vision.

-Your connection message is like the first impression you give at a party.
 Keep it polite, and explain why you want to connect.
 Start with a simple greeting, tell them your reason for sending a connection request, and end with a warm closing.

 Remember, a little courtesy goes a long way.
 Make your connection request message-friendly, and you'll see more connections.